yhsmer/pixie-demos/README.md

 ## [otel-collector](https://github.com/pixie-io/pixie-demos/tree/main/otel-collector)

-Demo OpenTelemetry collector to accompany the [Export OpenTelemetry Data](https://docs.px.dev/tutorials/integrations/otel/) tutorial.
-This example collector outputs any data it receives to its logs.
+Example deployment of a basic OpenTelemetry collector which outputs the metrics it receives to its logs.

 ## [react-table](https://github.com/pixie-io/pixie-demos/tree/main/react-table)